 Nope.
 It’s a bunch of plain-looking cabins, and I didn’t even see a dining facility where this expensive lemonade is sold.

-With another 7+ miles to get to Cottonwood Campground, where I’m staying, I decided to put my head down and keep hiking rather than poke around Phantom Ranch.
+With another seven-plus miles to get to Cottonwood Campground, where I’m staying, I decided to put my head down and keep hiking rather than poke around Phantom Ranch.
 Turned out to be a good call.

 I was told the path starts climbing up to the North Rim the minute you cross the Colorado, but very gently.
-It’s only after Cottonwood, with 7 miles left, that the real climbing begins.
+It’s only after Cottonwood, with seven miles left, that the real climbing begins.

 Accordingly, the first few miles meandered along Cedar Creek, which is rushing furiously right now with all the snow melt.
 The path was kind of like Groundhog Day: hike along a sunny side of the canyon, then curve around and hike in a shady side of the canyon.
 Over and over again.

-With maybe 3 miles left, when I was getting quite hot and looking forward to that next shady bend, the canyon opened up and the rest of the way was all in the sun.
+With maybe three miles left, when I was getting quite hot and looking forward to that next shady bend, the canyon opened up and the rest of the way was all in the sun.
 And the path began to climb.
 No!